jborjon/jborjon.github.io/portfolio/ada-requirements-for-wheelchair-ramps.md

 thumbnail_alt: The International Symbol of Accessibility
 ---

 If you’re a business owner with a public-facing building, you need to comply with ADA requirements for ramps, but do you know what they are?
-If you don’t, you could be fined [up to $75,000](https://www.ada.gov/civil_penalties_2014.htm){:target="_blank"} just for your _first_ violation.
+If you don’t, you could be fined [up to $75,000](https://www.ada.gov/civil_penalties_2014.htm){:target="_blank" rel="noopener"} just for your _first_ violation.

 But let’s be frank: It’s not only about avoiding fines and lawsuits.
 It’s about being inclusive to everyone you do business with, regardless of their physical limitations.